clepord34/PawRes/docs/USER_MANUAL.md

    - When you mark mission as **"Rescued"**:
      - System automatically creates an animal record
      - Animal inherits details from rescue mission (species, breed, photo, etc.)
-     - Animal status set to "Available"
+     - Animal status set to "Needs Setup"
      - Mission links to new animal record
    - You can then edit animal details in **Animals → Animals List**